Internet-of-Bananas/installation-guide/README.md

 ### 7.1.
 Set the feeds as public
 To display your data on the Internet of Bananas map we kindly ask you to set the privacy of your feeds as public and inform us your username, so we can use the API `https://io.adafruit.com/api/v2/<username>/feeds` to get the color, temperature and humidity data.

 To set the feed as public, go to [https://io.adafruit.com](https://io.adafruit.com), select the menu `Feeds` and the `view all` to view all the feeds.
 Click on the name of the feed **color**, to open the feed's page.
-On the right side of the screen, select `Privacy` and the change de visibilty to `Public`.
-Repeat the same proceadure with the other two feeds.
+On the right side of the screen, select `Privacy` and then change the visibilty to `Public`.
+Repeat the same procedure with the other two feeds.

 ### 7.2 Create a dashboard
 To visualize the data from your IoB you can create a dashboard at your Adafruit IO account.
 To do so, go to [https://io.adafruit.com](https://io.adafruit.com), select the menu `Dashboards`, and the `view all` to view all the dashboards.
 Click on the button `+ New Dashboard`, and give it a name and click on `Create`.
 Then click on the name of the dashboard you just created to open its page.
 You can choose your own layout of dashboard.
 As example, we suggest to have a stream of data, a color indicator and charts.